READY FOR BETTER

 STEP ONE.

-Three steps to freedom
+Three steps to better

 STEP TWO.